The Japanese Magazines That Defined 90s Streetwear Culture

 A Global Stage for Tokyo’s Streets

 When Shoichi Aoki launched STREET in 1985, he likely had no idea he was laying the groundwork for one of the most influential fashion archives in the world.
 At its core, STREET was a photographic journey through urban fashion, spotlighting not just Tokyo but also New York, London, and Paris.
-Its pages juxtaposed Tokyo’s chaotic and inventive street style with the polished edges of Western urban fashion, creating a dialogue that bridged cultures.
+Its pages juxtaposed Tokyo’s chaotic and inventive street style with the polished edges of Western urban fashion.

 The magazine’s raw aesthetic was its defining feature.
-Each spread was a symphony of candid shots, capturing real people in real environments.
-This wasn’t a curated vision of fashion dictated by brands; it was a grassroots celebration of individuality.
-The juxtaposition of global influences gave STREET a cosmopolitan feel, but it was always clear that Tokyo’s streets were the beating heart of its narrative.
+Each spread was a filled with candid shots, capturing real people in real environments.
+STREET was a grassroots celebration of individuality.
+The melting pot of global influences gave STREET a cosmopolitan feel, but it was always clear that Tokyo’s streets were the beating heart of its narrative.

 street magazine japanese fashion magazine